Call for Proposals

 High-quality draft versions are acceptable.
 However, outlines, PowerPoint presentations, or speaking notes are not.
 Authors retain all copyright to the paper and are free to submit the final version to an academic or practitioner scholarly journal.
 Scholarly papers are typically 8–30 pages in length and contain research questions, methodologies, literature reviews, and findings (though variations are acceptable).
 Only .PDF, .DOC, and .DOCX formats can be uploaded.

 All scholarly papers and authors will be highlighted in a special section of the AIR Forum session listing and on the AIR Forum website if uploaded by the deadline.
-Please note that the criteria to be eligible for the Charles F. Elton Best Paper Award has been revised.

 Q: Can I edit my proposal after it has been submitted?

 A: Once you submit your proposal you will not be able to make any further changes.
 To ensure accuracy, we strongly suggest that you select "Save As Draft" and review your proposal before submitting.

 Q: Can some presenters on a session present virtually?

 A. No. There will be no virtual or hybrid options for presenters or presentations in 2023.
 All session presenters must register for AIR Forum, attend, and present in person, in Cleveland.

 A: Many factors go into choosing a conference location.
 AIR Forum locations are booked 4–5 years in advance of the conference due to the size and scope of the event, the space required for our many sessions and activities, and the number of hotel rooms needed for our attendees.

 A: Professionals in institutional research, assessment, planning and related higher education fields attend.
 Each year, about one-third of attendees are at the conference for the first time.
 AIR Forum attendees represent all higher education sectors, most U.S. states and territories as well international affiliates.